axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 ![](images/comp-life-exp.png)
 [![](images/button-new.png)](https://trends.axibase.com/af7905a1#fullscreen)

-*Fig 3.* Because compounded rate of change is an additive set of values, the individual points along the line display more variance but the slope of the line is shown to be distinctly negative.
+*Fig 3.* Because compounded rate of change is an iterative set of added values, the individual points along the trend line display even more variance than before but the slope of the line is shown to be distinctly negative.

-Once again, a `value` expression is used to derive the above series, but here a JavaScript `Math.` method is used to create an exponential argument:
+Once again, a `value` expression is used to derive the above series, but here a `Math.` JavaScript method is used to create an exponential argument:

 ```sql
 value = (Math.pow(( value("x") / previous("x") ), 12) - 1) * 100